Health and Safety at Work etc. Act 1974: Liability of the Crown

 — though an employee of the Crown can be criminally liable (s.48(2)).
 The Act was extended to the police on 1 July 1998 by the Police (Health and Safety) Act 1997 (section 51A).
 The Secretary of State may, "to the extent that it appears to him requisite or expedient to do so in the interests of the safety of the State or the safe custody of persons lawfully detained" exempt the Crown by Order in Council (section 48(4)).
-In 1987, the Crown Proceedings Act 1947 was repealed to allow military personnel to sue the Ministry of Defence and bring the Armed Services into line with the Act.
+In 1987, section 10 of the Crown Proceedings Act 1947 was repealed to allow military personnel to sue the Ministry of Defence and bring the Armed Services into line with the Act.

 Other provisions

 Sections 55 to 60 provide for the continued existence of the Employment Medical Advisory Service in England and Wales.
 Section 68 is a Henry VIII clause enabling the Secretary of State to amend certain provisions of the Act by Statutory Instrument rather than Act of Parliament.

 Sections 61 to 76 originally enabled the HSE to create and amend building regulations and gave them other powers over buildings control and approval.
 These sections were repealed by the Building Act 1984 which replaced them by a general scheme of building regulations.